paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-023-protection-of-citizens-abroad.md

 **(e) Reporting** The Hostage Response Group shall regularly provide recommendations on hostage recovery options and strategies to the National Security Council.

+<a id="section-1741c-1"></a>
+## § 1741c–1.
+Report on strategies for reducing likelihood of United States nationals being unlawfully or wrongfully detained or taken hostage

+Not later than 60 days after December 23, 2024, the Special Presidential Envoy for Hostage Affairs, in coordination with the Hostage Recovery Fusion Cell, the Hostage Response Group, and relevant agencies, as appropriate, shall submit to the President and Congress a classified report that identifies and recommends options and strategies to reduce the likelihood of United States nationals being unlawfully or wrongfully detained abroad or taken hostage.

+<a id="section-1741c-2"></a>
+## § 1741c–2.
+Coordination with transportation authorities and industry on Department of State travel advisories
+**(a) Coordination with the Department of Homeland Security**

+(1) **In general** — The Secretary of State shall, in coordination with the Secretary of Homeland Security and representatives of any other Federal agency determined necessary, and in consultation with the Special Presidential Envoy for Hostage Affairs and the Assistant Secretary of State for Consular Affairs, develop messaging and informational guidance to be delivered at all United States international airports and on relevant United States Government websites warning United States nationals of the risks of wrongful or unlawful detention or hostage-taking in covered countries.

+(2) **Messaging and guidance** — The messaging and guidance described under paragraph (1) may include—

+  (A) posters, brochures, and other informational materials;

+  (B) web banners or other warnings to be displayed on relevant United States Government websites and webpages;

+  (C) verbal warnings at United States international airports to United States nationals whose destinations, to the extent they are discernable, are covered countries; and

+  (D) other methods deemed appropriate by the Secretary, in coordination with the Secretary of Homeland Security and representatives of any other Federal agency determined necessary.

+**(b) Department of State coordination with United States airlines** The Secretary of State shall, in coordination with the Secretary of Homeland Security and representatives of any other Federal agency determined necessary, and in consultation with the Special Presidential Envoy for Hostage Affairs and Assistant Secretary of the Bureau of Consular Affairs, work with United States airlines to provide warnings about the risk of wrongful or unlawful detention and hostage-taking to United States nationals booking travel through their airlines to a covered country.

+**(c) Report** Not later than one year after December 23, 2024, the Secretary of State shall, in coordination with the Secretary of Homeland Security and representatives of any other Federal agency determined necessary, submit to Congress a report detailing—

+(1) the additional steps taken to warn United States nationals of the risks of wrongful or unlawful detention and hostage-taking abroad, including those described in this section;

+(2) efforts to improve the visibility and expand the reach of Department of State travel advisories concerning the risks to United States nationals of wrongful or unlawful detention and hostage-taking abroad; and

+(3) additional recommendations on steps the United States Government might take to improve the awareness of United States nationals of the risk of wrongful or unlawful detention and hostage-taking abroad.

+**(d) Covered country defined** In this section, the term “covered country” means a country for which a Department of State travel advisory contains either the “K—Kidnapping or Hostage Taking” or “D—Wrongful Detention” Risk Indicators.

 <a id="section-1741d"></a>
 ## § 1741d.
 Authorization of imposition of sanctions
 **(a) In general** The President may impose the sanctions described in subsection (b) with respect to any foreign person the President determines, based on credible evidence—